Best Pizza Peels

 2. Consider the Handle Length

 In choosing a peel, consider if you want a pizza peel long handle or not.
-While the longer handles appear in pictures as “cool”, they’re for the purpose usually for use in the hotter, specific pizza ovens.
+While the longer handles appear in pictures as “cool”, they’re for the purpose, usually for the hotter, specific pizza ovens.
 Choose a handle length that will work best for you and your cooking environment.
 You’ll want a peel with a long enough handle to reach the back of your oven, but not so long that it’s too difficult to control and you’re hitting against cabinets or items on the countertop work surface.
 My handles in my kitchen peels are short and are about a foot long.

 Since the handle can vary in length, you want it just long enough to handle raw pizza dough as well as a hot pizza.
 A short handle is about 12-inches long and a medium long handle is about 18-24-inches in length.
 There are some that are longer but those are generally for commercial kitchens where the volume of pizzas is high and the distances from the work surface to the ovens is much further apart.